What is Verification?

 Documents should be provided in a timely manner.
 Any delay in the receipt of the required documents will delay the financial aid award.
 Documents received as incomplete cannot be processed.
 Once all documents are submitted, verification can take up to 14 business days to process.

 How am I notified of the requirements for verification?

-The Office of Student Financial Services will send an email to your current UAHuntsville email account.
-For new students, the email listed on the FAFSA is initially used.
-Once the term begins, a new student’s UAHuntsville email is used for any further email notifications.
+The Office of Student Financial Services will send an email to your current UAH email account.
+New students should activate their UAH email account as soon as possible after being admitted.
+Once the term begins, the student’s UAH email is used for any email notifications.